 I Get It Now

 My mother died when I was 23, and she was just 51.
-I was just starting to figure out what I wanted to do with the rest of my life.
-I had a degree, some work experience, and I was on my way.
+I was starting to figure out what I wanted to do with the rest of my life.
+I had a degree and some work experience and was on my way.
 But when my mother died of a heart attack, the center of my emotional universe collapsed.
 I could write books on the aftermath of this devastating blow as a young woman.
 The feelings of shock and trauma don’t begin to cover the emotional reality that saturated my existence.
 It changed me.
 And it changed the trajectory of my life.

 The Fear of Loss

-I was also hesitant to become a mom because of the simple and profound fact that my child would have to, someday, experience the shattering pain of losing his parents.
+I was also hesitant to become a mom because of the simple and profound fact that my child would have to experience someday the shattering pain of losing his parents.
 Life is unpredictable, I had learned, and I wouldn’t want him to lose me the way I lost my mom.
 I couldn’t guarantee that I would be there for him throughout his life.
-When you lose a parent without warning, your relationship to this idea of a long life and facing your own mortality instantly changes.
+When you lose a parent without warning, your relationship with this idea of long life and facing your mortality instantly changes.

-That’s a real concern for those of us who lose a parent at a young age.
+That’s a genuine concern for those who lose a parent at a young age.
 We think that we’ll never make it past the age your parent died.
-To not believe that you could live past the age your mother died changes the way you live your life.
+Not believing that you could live past the age your mother died changes how you live your life.
 You move through life with one foot in this world and one in the next.
 You know the pain of a young person who feels rudderless and a little incomplete.

 The New Mom

 When I was pregnant, I was happy until about the seventh month of my pregnancy.
-That’s when severe anxiety set in.
-I had never experienced any sort of anxiety before.
+That’s when severe anxiety set in during my pregnancy.
+I had never experienced any anxiety before.
 It came at me like a baseball bat hovering in front of my face just before the moment of impact.
 That intense feeling of flinching from something so scary and dangerous would persist for hours at a time.
 It was unbearable.
 I worried about my mental health and how that would affect my baby.

-There were several things that I wished.
+There were several things that I wished for.
 I wished I could have called my mother and asked her if this was normal.
 I wished she could have been with me.
 Hearing her tell me how she coped with her three pregnancies and how it felt for her would have meant the world to me.
-I wished I could have asked her what I was supposed to be doing to prepare for this little person inside my body.
-And I wished she could have comforted me and talked me through my thoughts, my fears, my hopes.
+I wished I could have asked her what I was supposed to do to prepare for this little person inside my body.
+And I wished she could have comforted me and talked me through my thoughts, fears, and hopes.
 Instead, I leaned on internet searches, books, a friend who was also pregnant at the same time, and stories from my mother-in-law.
 All of that was helpful, but it wasn’t the same.

 Remembering is Healing